jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

     (a) is defined in section EH 36 (Other definitions) for the purposes of the main income equalisation scheme:
     (b)
     (c) is defined in section EH 79 (Other definitions) for the purposes of the thinning operations income equalisation scheme:
-    (d) is defined in section EZ 81 (Refund of excess deposit in adverse event income equalisation account as consequence of election under section EZ 4B) for the purposes of that section
+    (d) is defined in section EZ 81 (Refund of excess deposit in adverse event income equalisation account as consequence of election under section EZ 4B or FP 23) for the purposes of that section
   - **depreciable intangible property** is defined in section EE 62 (Meaning of depreciable intangible property)
   - **depreciable property** is defined in sections EE 6 (What is depreciable property?) and EE 7 (What is not depreciable property?)
   - **depreciation loss** —